-Age 45.
+Age 46.
 Chinese.
 Non-Independent Executive Director.
 Appointed to the Board on 28 May 2014.
-Attended four Board meetings held in the financial year since his appointment.
+Attended all the seven Board meetings held in the financial year.
 Holds a Master and Doctorate degree from Nankai University, Tianjin, China.

 Mr Yuan Bin started his career with ICBC in 1991.
-He was entrusted with several strategic positions, ranging from Deputy GM of International Department (1997 - 1998) and Deputy GM of Human Resource (1998 - 2000) of Tianjin Branch, Branch Manager of Tianjin XiQing Branch Office (2000 - 2003), Head of International Settlement Division and Deputy GM of International Department at ICBC Head Office (2003 - 2007).
-He was appointed as President Director of PT Bank ICBC Indonesia in September 2007 before assuming his current position as Chief Executive Officer/Managing Director of the Bank in May 2014.
+He was entrusted with several strategic positions, ranging from Deputy GM of International Department (1997 - 1998) and Deputy GM of Human Resource (1998 - 2000) of Tianjin Branch, Branch Manager of Tianjin XiQing Branch Office (2000 - 2003), Head of International Settlement Division and Deputy GM of International Department at ICBC Head Office (2003 - 2007) as well as President Director of PT Bank ICBC Indonesia from September 2007 till April 2014.
+He is currently the Chief Executive Officer/Managing Director of the Bank.